pydio/pydio-doc-howto/3_macOS_install.md

-_This guide describes the steps required to have Pydio Cells running on macOS_.
+_This guide explains how to install and congigure Pydio Cells on macOS_.

-[:image:logos-os/logo-mac.png]

-## Requirements

-### Database

-*You can skip this step if you already have a database*.

-You can use either MySQL (>= 5.7) or MariaDB (>= 10.3) as your Database Management System.
-Both are available in Homebrew.
+Cells comes as a self-contained binary that can be directly run.
+The only hard requirement is a recent MySQL server.
+You can use either MySQL (5.7 or 8) or MariaDB 10.3+, both are available in Homebrew.

 `brew install mysql` or `brew install mariadb`